 The FCRA covers applications for credit, like credit cards, along with other types of applications like employment and government license.
-The ECOA covers applications for credit as well, along with credit limit increases on existing accounts.
+The ECOA covers applications for credit as well, along with requests for credit limit increases on existing accounts.
 If you want to dig into the details of these laws, you can read more at Consumer Compliance Outlook.

 What Does an Adverse Action Notice Include?

 Lenders, like credit card issuers, must explain why they take adverse actions by sending adverse action notices, also referred to as declination letters.

 If a credit report or score was used as the basis of the adverse action, the card issuer is required by law to provide you with a notice containing information about your credit.
 That notice can be delivered verbally, by email, or in writing.
 Most adverse action notices are sent by mail.

 The ECOA requires adverse action notices to be sent within 30 days of the lender taking negative action against you.
 An exception to that rule is if you apply for credit, the lender gives a counteroffer, and you don’t accept the counteroffer; in that case the lender has 90 days to send the notice.
 (The FCRA has no time requirement like this.)